 ## I ~~Deactivated~~ deleted my account

 Anyway, my point is that I needed to take time away.
-So I made the decision to deactivate my account which I was intending to do for the rest of my 40th year.
+So, I made the decision to deactivate my account, which I intended to do for the rest of my 40th year.
 365 days of no social media.
 Of no posting.
-Then after that time I could make a decision of how to move forward.
+Then, after that time, I could make a decision on how to move forward.

 Oh, my ego had a field day.
 “What the fuck have you done?”
 “Well done for screwing this one up!”
 “10 years of work down the drain”.